shashankramakanth/DevOps/Terraform/terraform-docker-sso/README.md

 ## Features

 - **Persistent Storage**: All Terraform files and state are preserved
-- **Custom Terraform Image**: Alpine-based image with Terraform pre-installed
+- **Custom Terraform Image**: Alpine-based image with Terraform, AWS CLI, and Azure CLI pre-installed.
-- **AWS CLI Included**: AWS CLI is pre-installed for credential verification and AWS operations
+- **AWS & Azure CLI Included**: For credential verification and multi-cloud operations.
 - **AWS Integration**: Mount your AWS credentials or use environment variables
 - **Developer Tools**: Includes common tools like git, jq, vim, and nano
 - **Version Controlled**: Designed to work well with Git (includes .gitignore)